shfaizan/Air_Quality_Data/README.md

 4. Host this service on netlify/heroku or your local machine.
 5. Share your code with the necessary documentation.

+So for this assignment I have created a RestAPI along with the HTML template to render the data of the pollutant.

 ## My method

+1.